-TIRZ 13 is overseen by a nine-member governing board of directors consisting of five city appointees, one school district appointee, one county appointee, a representative of the area’s state senator, Sylvia Garcia, Texas Senate District 6, and state representative, Garnet F. Coleman, Texas House District 147.
+A nine-member governing board of directors oversees the Old Sixth Ward TIRZ and consists of five city appointees, one school district appointee, one county appointee, a representative of the area’s state senator, Carol Alvarado, Texas Senate District 6; and a representative of state representative, Garnet F. Coleman, Texas House District 147.